elfitra10/MT2D-DirectJ-Broyden-demo/README.md

 ## Requirements

-- MATLAB R2023a or newer is recommended.
+- The demo was developed and tested in MATLAB R2022/R2023.
 - No additional MATLAB toolbox is required for the provided demo workflow.

 ## Repository structure